rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Interface API Documentation

-`API` documentation will be provided by Doxygen.
+`API` documentation will be provided by Doxygen which will be generated from the header file(s).

 ### Theory of operation and key concepts